 This was rather surprising, first as I knew her only slightly and hadn’t seen her for two decades.
 Second, we were sitting on pews in a church — not a place I would associate with surprise gifts or ripe pears.

-However, it’s the season of abundance and anything is possible.
+However, it was the season of abundance and anything was possible.
 Let’s not place limits on where and how the bounty of the season might find its way into our lap.

 Can you feel the season turning?

 Some of the changes may be subtle as you slowly slide from one season into the next.
 Others may be more dramatic.